jsswd888/Select_Projects/README.md

 Some of the course descriptions may also helpful for fellow UW-Madison students who is intending to take certain courses to understand what will be taught on each of these courses, in more detail.

+## Directed Reading Program (Ongoing!)
+This is one of the latest project that I am independently working on starting Sept.
+2023.
+The program is managed by UW-Madison Dept. of Mathematics, and my mentor is Dr. Hyun Jong Kim.
+The plan is to build up a machine learning model that could possibly give predictions of stock price tendency.
+Namely, I focused on Nasdaq Index.
+All the training / validation data comes from Nasdaq's historical price, and the model is trained in way of image classification.

+The link to this project's repository can be found [here](https://github.com/jsswd888/DRP)

 ## Senior Software Design Capstone (CS 639)
 [Indoor Navigation & Management](https://youtu.be/CVSxbtZ2RQg)
 - A dashboard interface of an indoor navigation system; display daily building population flow graphs, population density in the building, etc. Used **Mapbox** for mappings and **react** for the whole dashboard design